ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

       * The path/name of the input 'grid' file.
       * The 'mask_only' flag - when true, compute and output land mask/fraction only.
 Default is false.
       * Path/name of the external mask file.
 Optional.
 Used when the land mask/fraction was computed by another program.
 In this case, the 'orog' program computes all orography fields using the land mask/fraction from the file.
+Default is none.

 Program inputs and outputs
 --------------------------